rapid7/warden/README.md

 See the [getting started guide][gsg] for help installing, configuring, and using warden.

-First ensure that ruby 2.2.4 and node 4.4.0 are installed on your vault servers.
+First ensure that ruby 2.2.4 and node 4.4.0 are installed on your Vault servers.
 Then ensure that the settings in /config/defaults.json are correct for your needs.

 to launch the warden server, be in the root directory and call ```node bin/server.js```